-SEWRPC is the designated water quality management agency for southeastern Wisconsin.
+SEWRPC is the designated water quality management planning agency for sSoutheastern Wisconsin, and on behalf of the State, has identified sanitary sewer service areas tributary to each publicly owned sewage treatment plant in the seven county southeastern Wisconsin region.
 The Town of Cedarburg does not provide sanitary sewer service to its residents, as most land in the Town operates with septic systems.

-The City of Cedarburg has a sanitary sewer service area that covers the entire City and a significant amount of land in the Town, including Town Hall (Figure 6).
-However, the City has no obligation to provide sewer service to properties in the sewer service area.
-SEWRPC, the City of Cedarburg, and the Town of Cedarburg may be conducting a study to review the cost effectiveness of providing sanitary sewer service to properties within the boundaries.
+However, it can be noted that the City of Cedarburg has a sanitary sewer service area that encompasses covers the entire City and a good portionadjacent significant amount of lands in the Town, including the Town Hall (Figure 86).
+However, the City has no obligation to provide sewer service to properties within the Town located in the sanitary sewer service area.
+SEWRPC, the City of Cedarburg, and the Town of Cedarburg shouldmay consider be conducting a study to review the cost effectiveness of providing sanitary sewer service to properties within the Town located within the sewer service area boundaryies such as the Fiver Corners area.